Green Peppers and Potatoes

 Cumin seeds being fried

-5. Now add the spices and the salt and mix well.
-Add 1/4 cup of water, mix it in, cover the pan and reduce the heat to medium low.
+11. Add about 1/4 cup of water, stir, then cover the pan and reduce heat to medium-low.

-6. Cook covered for about 15 minutes, stirring every 2-3 minutes until cooked the way you like it – crisp or soft.
+12. Cook covered for about 15 minutes, stirring every 2–3 minutes, until the vegetables are cooked to your preference.

 Nutrition